microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/data/open-data-commands.md

 ---
-title: Open data
+title: Open data commands
-description: PowerShell commands to work with FinOps toolkit open data.
+description: Learn about PowerShell commands available in the FinOpsToolkit module to work with FinOps open data and integrate datasets into your workflow.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand what PowerShell commands are available to leverage FinOps open data in the FinOpsToolkit module.